mala-lab/DFB/README.md

 # Improving Out-of-Distribution Detection with Disentangled Foreground and Background Features
 By Choubo Ding, Guansong Pang

-Official PyTorch implementation of the paper “Improving Out-of-Distribution Detection with Disentangled Foreground and Background Features”
+Official PyTorch implementation of the paper “Improving Out-of-Distribution Detection with Disentangled Foreground and Background Features”.
+The paper is available at [arXiv](https://arxiv.org/abs/2303.08727).

 Code is modified from [Google BiT](https://github.com/google-research/big_transfer) and [MOS](https://github.com/deeplearning-wisc/large_scale_ood).